Table of Contents

 - Canals are widely used for the transportation of water for irrigation purpose and different human uses.

 - In the olden days, the canal is used to connect the waterfalls.

 Classification of Canals

-The canals are classified into different types on the basis of the factor given as follows.
+The canals are classified in the different types on the basis of the factor which given are as follows

 - Classification of Canals on the Basis of the Usage

 - Classification of the Canals on the Basis of Discharge

 - Major Distributary Canal